Speak Up: Management Planning for Monte Cristo

 Modern Exploration of Monte Cristo

 In modern times Monte Cristo has been a popular destination for hiking.
-An old county road provided an easy, family-friendly hike into the townsite until the early 2000’s.
+An old county road provided a family-friendly hike into the townsite until the early 2000s.
 At that time a couple major floods damaged the road and destroyed the bridge that crosses the South Fork Sauk River, limiting access to those willing to ford the river or traverse over a slippery old tree that has fallen across the river.

 Environmental Impact from Mines

 Unfortunately, the tailings left behind by the old mines contained toxins, including arsenic and lead, which polluted the environment and a posed public health risk to visitors.
 To address these issues the Forest Service completed a multi-million dollar clean-up over the last several years.
 In order to access the mines to complete the clean-up, a temporary road was constructed.